 As shown in the diagram below, an alpha value which is too low means that each step taken will be very small and the gradient descent may take a very long time to converge towards the minimum point.

-More worryingly (in my opinion at least), an alpha value which is too large may actually cause the steps to be so big that the updated point jumps all the way to the other side of the arch.
+More worryingly (as far as I can tell), an alpha value which is too large may actually cause the steps to be so big that the updated point jumps all the way to the other side of the arch.
 Given this new value, the gradient descent will then jump an even greater distance in the opposite direction and end up higher still on the opposite side.
-In this case, in stead of heading towards convergence, the updated values from theta one will increase perpetually and no minimum will ever be reached.
+In this case, instead of heading towards convergence, the updated values from theta one will increase perpetually and no minimum will ever be reached.

 If your alpha value is appropriate, however, by its very nature it will take larger steps at further distances from the optimal taking smaller steps as it approaches the minimum.
 Ultimately landing on an accurate minimum value.
 As shown in the first chart above.